jduncan8142/sap_gui_mcp/tests/SAP GUI MCP Server Tests.md

 ## Notes

 Below is a list of test cases to execute and test the functionality of the SAP GUI MCP Server.
-Run them in order and report the status of each as PASS or FAIL, include a screenshot of the resulting desktop for each step.
+Run them in order and report the status of each as PASS or FAIL, include a screenshot using the capture_screenshot tool of the results for each step.
 If a step fails stop execution of the test cases and include any applicable logs.
-Only use the SAP GUI MCP server for these tests, except for verifying results, taking screenshots, and capturing logs.
+Only use the SAP GUI MCP server for these tests, except for verifying results and capturing logs.
 For verification, screenshots, and logs you can use any MCP servers required.
 When I ask you to run the test cases for the SAP GUI MCP Server these are the test cases you should us.
 Treat each case as if a user was entering it in a new chat prompt to you and the SAP GUI MCP Server was the only available tool.
 Check back here each time for any new cases that may have been added.